SpinResearch/RustySecrets/README.md

 Shamir's secret sharing is known to have the perfect secrecy property.
-In the context of (K,N)-threshold schemes this means that if you have less than K shares available, you have absolutely no information about what the secret is.
-None.
-The checksums that are included in the shares also don't reveal anything about the secret except for its length.
+In the context of (K,N)-threshold schemes this means that if you have less than K shares available, you have absolutely no information about what the secret is except for its length.
+The checksums that are included in the shares also don't reveal anything about the secret.
 They are just a simple integrity protection of the shares themselves.
 In other words, given a share without checksum, we can derive a share with a checksum.
 This obviously does not add any new information.